czycs/aoc23/README.md

 # Advent of Code 2023 in R
-ugly solotion to the problems should work most of the times
+ugly solotions to the problems should work most of the times